 By offering your expertise, you’ll position yourself as an authority on the subject and increase your chances of getting media coverage.

-Controversy sells, so if you can create some discussion around your issue or campaign, you’re sure to get media attention.
+Controversy sells, so you will get media attention if you can discuss your issue or campaign.
 Of course, you must be careful with this one, as too much controversy can backfire.

 But if you can generate a healthy debate around your issue, you will surely get media coverage.